ChuanyiZ/vef/README.md

 - `classifier.clf`: pre-trained classifier.
 - `target.vcf`: target VCF file.

-Use the VEF package to apply pretrained model on target VCF file, example snippet as follows, or see `vef_apl.py` in `/example` folder.
+Use `vef_apl.py` in `/example` folder (recommended), or use the VEF package to apply pretrained model on target VCF file, example snippet as follows.

 ```python
 clf = Classifier.load(clf_file)